Initiated and launched a self-serve end-of-term flow that reduced operational workload by 70% and uplifting retentions.

 We designed a new end-of-term experience within the customer portal.
 It surfaces upcoming term expirations and gives users clear, guided choices.

-1️⃣ Educating customers early
+1️⃣ Educating customers in the checkout flow

-The Solution: We introduced an educational information directly in the checkout flow.
+We introduced an educational information directly in the checkout flow.
 By visually explaining rental periods, payments, and end-of-term options before checkout, customers gained clarity.

-The Problem: Users didn’t know when they were nearing end-of-term or what actions they needed to take.
+Users didn’t know when they were nearing end-of-term or what actions they needed to take.

 3️⃣ Transparent upgrade flow with built-in upsell opportunities

-The Problem: End-of-term options were unclear as it was entirely manual.
+End-of-term options were unclear as it was entirely manual.
 Customers didn’t understand their choices, and topi missed chances to retain users or upsell services.

 Outcome and impact